docsforadobe/javascript-tools-guide/6 - External Communication Tools/socket-object-reference.rst

 Socket object reference
 =======================
-This section provides details of the object’s properties and methods.
+This section provides details of the object's properties and methods.

 Socket object constructor
 [new] Socket ();